madrev/district-finder-map/README.md

 [Click here for the live project.][live-link]

 This congressional district finder is a stand-alone version of a web widget built for the fine folks at [Sister District Project][sd].
-You'll see a version of this on their site soon!

 [sd]: https://www.sisterdistrict.com/